makrai/notes/cummins18-speech-health.md

   self-reported depression as scored by the Beck Depression Index II (BDI-II) [94], from a given audiovisual clip [12,13]
   * Both challenges corpora are based on a subset 150 files taken from the Audio-Visual Depressive Language Corpus (AViDCorpus) 1
-  * audio baseline feature set for both challenges consisted of 2 268 features and the classifier was a SVR.
-The
+  * audio baseline feature set for both challenges consisted of 2 268 features and the classifier was a SVR
   * metric for both challenges was the RMSE over all sequences
   * audio RMSE dev/test baselines for AVEC-2013 were 10.75/14.12; the corre-
     * AVEC-2014 were 11.52 and 12.57